 Back in the pool

 “I said, ‘if I joined your team, would you go back?’
 She said yes,” Myers laughed.
 (That was after an unsuccessful attempt to bribe her with ice cream.)
-So the two began practicing together, in different lanes, Myers with the other masters squad swimmers.
+So the two began practicing together, in different lanes; Myers was with the other masters squad swimmers.
 His daughter, who specialized in the butterfly, would sometimes race her dad in the breaststroke at practice.
 Though she retired when she turned 16, Myers is still at it.

 “I am a swimmer, a competitive swimmer.
 But if I lose the medals in a flood or if they disappear, I’m not going to cry.
 I don’t define myself by swimming.”
 His biggest impact has been outside of the pool.